tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 **But what about SSL?**

 One of the things that I really liked about the Static Buildpack is that it is based on Rack, and I could use the `rack-ssl-enforcer` gem to make sure that all requests were directed to the encrypted version of the site.
-I did some investigation and found the following stanza would work with the Heroku router:
+I did some investigation and found the following stanza in the server block would work with the Heroku router:

 	if ($http_x_forwarded_proto != "https") {
 	  return 301 https://$host$request_uri;